Where is Airlie Beach?

 Why can’t I bring a bag with zips onboard?

 Bed bugs used to be a common problem on the east coast of Australia, especially amongst travellers using hostels and budget accommodation.
 Often, bed bugs would transfer from the beds and linen to the zips on people’s backpacks/luggage.
 These would then be brought onto our boats.
-This is not a problem on our boats any more, however, to minimise the risk, we ask that you don’t use a bag with a zip.
-In addition, zippers scratch the teak and wood surfaces of the boats, so we do not allow zippered bags onboard.
+This is not a problem on our vessels any more.
+In addition, zippers scratch the wood surfaces of the boats.
+Therefore, to minimise the risk, we ask that you don’t use a bag with a zip.

 Is there parking available for whilst I’m out on my boat trip?